notaryproject/specifications/specs/signing-and-verification-workflow.md

     1. Verify that the signing certificate is valid and satisfies [certificate requirements](./signature-specification.md#certificate-requirements).
     1. Verify that the signing algorithm satisfies [algorithm requirements](./signature-specification.md#signature-algorithm-requirements).
     1. Generate signature.
-        1. Generate signature using signature formats specified in [supported signature envelopes](./signature-specification.md#supported-signature-envelopes).
-Also, as part of this step, the user-defined/supplied custom attributes should be added to the annotations of the signature's descriptor.
+        1. Generate signature using a signature format specified in [supported signature envelopes](./signature-specification.md#supported-signature-envelopes).
+Also, as part of this step, the user-defined/supplied custom attributes should be added to the annotations of the signature payload.
         1. If the user wants to timestamp the signature, obtain an [RFC-3161](https://datatracker.ietf.org/doc/html/rfc3161.html) compliant timestamp for the signature generated in the previous step.
 Otherwise, continue to the next step.
             1. Verify that the timestamp signing certificate satisfies [certificate requirements](./signature-specification.md#certificate-requirements).
             1. Verify that the timestamp signing algorithm satisfies [algorithm requirements](./signature-specification.md#signature-algorithm-requirements).
         1. Embed timestamp to the signature envelope.
 1. **Save the signature envelope:** Save the signature envelope generated in the previous step to a file.
+File extension should be the original blob file name plus `.sig.jws` for JWS signatures and `.sig.cose` for COSE signatures.

 ## Arbitrary blob verification workflow

-The user wants to consume an arbitrary blob only if if was signed by a trusted publisher and the signature associated with the blob is valid.
+The user wants to consume an arbitrary blob only if it was signed by a trusted publisher and the signature associated with the blob is valid.

 ### Verification Prerequisites